wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    <ul><pre>terraspace up STACK</pre></ul>

 <a target="_blank" href="https://terraspace.cloud/docs/vs/terragrunt/">
 Unlike Terragrunt</a>, Terraspace automatically creates <a target="_blank" href="https://terraspace.cloud/docs/config/backend/">storage Buckets in the back-end</a>.
+Terraspace intermixes its own features with those of Terraform (e.g. using ERB templates in backend configuration), needed because Terraform doesn’t allow expressions in the backend block.

 Terraspace claims that their <a target="_blank" href="https://terraspace.cloud/docs/config/hooks/">CLI hook syntax</a> is "more concise and cleaner".